 We found out that they are a traditional drink in Costa Rica, made by many grandmothers in the old days (but not so much anymore).
 The tree is called a Guapinol tree.
 The seeds vary in shape and size according to the tree and size of pod.

 These gorgeous Guapinol seeds inspired me to make a few necklaces.
 Here are some pictures.
 I also used other seeds and sea beans which we collect from all over Costa Rica.

 We rode our motorcycles to different places to collect the pods and seeds .
 Often, I had to break open the pods and clean the seeds.
 Then, I drilled them and strung them.
 Drilling is the hardest part for me.
 As you can see, not only is each necklace hand-crafted, but it is also hand loved!

-This new interest which took us to beautiful secluded places where we interacted with nature in a very real way.
+This new interest which took us to beautiful secluded places where we interacted with nature in an intensely real way.
 Looking for and finding seed pods was interesting, grounding, enjoyable, connecting, and a lot of fun.
 We would joke that “It’s Christmas every day for us” when we found this new passion.

 Each necklace was made with lots of care and carries all of this personal meaning within it.
 I made sure that the colors and structure bring out the beauty of each seed to create a whole experience of natural art.
 It was an honor for me to share Costa Rica’s beautiful gifts with others!

 I have stopped making necklaces, but I had a lot of fun doing so.